-Sprint Galaxy Nexus Android 4.2.1 update starts rolling out over the air todayAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Galaxy Nexus Android 4.2.1 update starts rolling out over the air todayAlex Wagner - Editorial Director of News and Content

 Around two weeks after the Sprint Galaxy Nexus's update to Android 4.2 first appeared on Google's servers, the Jelly Bean bump has officially begun making its way to users.
 Sprint has announced in its forums that an update to Android 4.2.1 Jelly Bean is going out to the Galaxy Nexus starting today, Jan.
 30. Included in the update are the expected Android 4.2 goodies, such as a Quick Settings menu that can be accessed with a two-finger swipe from the top of the display, the Photo Sphere 360-degree panorama camera mode, and lock screen widgets.